Recipes of Coos River

 I don’t see you at the end of the dinner table.

+and clean.
 Now our table is unstable.
-What happened in between?
+What happened

 I saw the river current of your life run up a creek

-and chase the greeting call of a hummingbird.
+and follow the farewell call of a hummingbird.

 I’ve seen enough for one day.
 I think